 You can move around Semawang on foot while biking around Sanur is also fun.

 You can find almost every watersport imaginable here like diving and snorkeling, most of the facilities are found right on the beach in front of the Semawang Beach Hotel.

 The Le Mayeur Museum is a house structure containing some examples of the work of Belgian artist Adrien Jean Le Mayeur de Merpes.

 Turtle Facility Serangan:

-Serangan island or Turtle Island is reached is connected to the mainland by a causeway and really only accessible at low tide.
-The island is also home to one of Bali’s six most sacred temples - Pura Sakenan.
+Serangan island or Turtle Island is also home to one of Bali’s six most sacred temples - Pura Sakenan.

 Mangrove Information Centre Sanur: